santoshtechwiz/codeguru.github.io/blazor-fileupload-image.md

     }
 ```
-## Note
+##  Things to remember

-`RequestImageFileAsync("image/png", 600, 600)`
+- `RequestImageFileAsync("image/png", 600, 600)`
- convert the current image file to a new one of the specified file type and maximum file dimensions.
+ convert the current image file to a new one of the specified file type and maximum file dimensions in our case it is 600x600.
+ - This method does no guarantee that the file will be converted, or will even be a valid image file at all, either before or after conversion.
+The conversion is requested within the browser before it is transferred to .NET code, so the resulting data should be treated as untrusted.

 ## Demo
 <iframe width="100%" height="500px" src="https://blazorrepl.telerik.com/repl/embed/cwkAnuvO46GBBXBk45?editor=true&result=true&errorList=false"></iframe>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NDM0Nzg0MiwtMTQyMDU4MDYyOCwtOD
-YzNDQ3ODI2XX0=
+eyJoaXN0b3J5IjpbLTE5NDMyNzExNDMsLTE0MjA1ODA2MjgsLT
+g2MzQ0NzgyNl19
 -->